Aura Parental Controls Review 2026: Unique and Tailored Protection

 Aura is a leader in identity theft protection.
 We put its parental control features to the test to see if they met the same standards.

 At this time, Aura Parental Controls doesn't offer location tracking, so you may need to combine this app with another service.
-It also lacks blocks to stop your children from deleting the app on Android.
+There's also no way to prevent children from deleting the app on Android.

 Pros